ArnurArykbaev/loginPage-Apllication/README.md

 * You can sign in and log in with this application.
 * The app uses the herokuapp API for registration and login.
 * The login page validates your information using regular expressions.
-* The request to the server is made using the axios library.
+* The request to the server is made using the Axios library.
+* App made with webpack